syncfusion-content/blazor-docs/blazor/range-selector/accessibility.md

 # Accessibility in Blazor Range Selector Component

-Accessibility is achieved in the range navigator component through WAI-ARIA standard and keyboard navigation.
+Accessibility is achieved in the range navigator component through WAI-ARIA standard.
 The range navigator features can be effectively accessed through assistive technologies such as screen readers.

 ## WAI-ARIA